udecode/plate/CONTRIBUTING.md

 #### Run Playwright tests

 We use Playwright for running end-to-end (e2e) tests in headless browsers.
-The React app these tests use can be found in `/examples/apps/e2e-examples`.
+The React app for these tests use can be found in `/examples/apps/e2e-examples`.

 Install Playwright's browsers and dependencies: